 98.9% of patrons preferred buildings with automatic doors, according to a recent survey conducted by SBC Research for AAADM.
 The choice for your entrance system is an important one.
-There are several distinct types of automatic doors on the market available in a mind-boggling number of configurations, developed to fit specific needs.
+Several distinct types of automatic doors on the market are available in a mind-boggling number of configurations, developed to fit specific needs.
 Whether you are retrofitting or building new, this information will aid owners, architects, contractors, or other professionals responsible for the growth and maintenance of the facility in making an informed decision.

-94.2% of people surveyed expect to find automatic doors in hospitals and 15% expected to find them in universities.
+94.2% of people surveyed expect automatic doors in hospitals, and 15% expect to find them in universities.

-Where the door is located often determines which model of door is specified.
-In schools and universities, automatic doors are used in entrances (includes security doors), corridors (includes fire-rated doors), and washrooms.
-Some doors are rated for air or smoke infiltration and work extremely well for specialty applications such as clean rooms and labs.
+Where the door is located often determines which model of the door is specified.
+In schools and universities, automatic doors are used in entrances (including security doors), corridors (including fire-rated doors), and washrooms.
+Some doors are rated for air or smoke infiltration and work exceptionally well for specialty applications such as clean rooms and labs.